Heritage Western Cape: Staff complement

 Heritage Western Cape is managed by a chief executive officer (CEO) who is assisted by a deputy director.
 It has the following sections: administrative support, professional services (responsible for processing application) and policy and planning responsible for policy development, research and inventories).
 The latter two are made up of professional archaeologists, architects, historians and planners.

 In terms of delegations from the council the staff deal with areas of responsibility of the organisation not covered by the committees, mainly the processing of applications for minor work on heritage resources.
 The staff also provides support to and makes recommendations to the council and its sub-committees.

 Provincial heritage sites

 There are approximately 2,500 provincial heritage sites in the Western Cape.
 Most of these were declared under legislation that predates the National Heritage Resources Act.
 Known as "national monuments" from 1969 to 2000 and "historical monuments" from 1934 to 1969, these sites are in the process of being graded in terms of the grading system prescribed by the Act and which determines whether they remain provincial heritage sites, are included in the register of heritage resources or no longer enjoy formal protection.

 Sites declared by HWC

-In its early years Heritage Western Cape did not declare any new Provincial Heritage Sites, but in recent years has resumed declaration and has since 2009 gazetted the following:
+In its early years Heritage Western Cape did not declare any new Provincial Heritage Sites, but has resumed declaration and has since 2009 gazetted the following: